-The DT-Grid is not an adaptive representation in its traditional sense since the interface is represented uniformly.
+The DT-Grid is not an adaptive representation in its traditional sense since the interface and/or volume is represented uniformly.
 However, in the future we plan to extend it to a multi-resolution approach.

-We believe that the DT-Grid will be of great importance in the area of practical level set simulations and foresee many exciting applications of level sets that were
+We believe that the DT-Grid will be of great importance in the area of practical level set simulations and foresee many exciting applications of level sets that were not previously possible.